-Oversee the bosun & the deck team as well as ensure the vessel is meeting all of the safety requirements on a weekly & monthly basis.
-In addition to this officers will ensure safe and efficient navigational planning and execution as well as stand watch during passages.
+Oversee the bosun & the deck team, as well as ensure the vessel is meeting all of the safety requirements on a weekly and monthly basis.
+In addition to this, officers will ensure safe and efficient navigational planning and execution as well as stand watch during passages.
 These duties vary depending on the size, structure and schedule of the vessel.
 It is generally the step away from physical work to a more managerial role, with a fair amount of desk work.

 This may be a position on larger yachts; a lead deckhand is basically an experienced deckhand who is not yet qualified or had the opportunity to move up to the Bosun role.
 The lead deckhand acts as an intermediary between the bosun and the deckhands and will take the Bosun role during periods when the Bosun is absent. it is a very hands-on role and he/she is likely to assume some additional responsibilities such as anchoring and tender driving in important situations.

 This too is a very hands-on, physically demanding, entry-level position.
 Experience is preferred but not required and any transferrable skills and qualifications will help separate you from the rest.
 A strong work ethic and positive attitude are characteristics that will stand you in good stead.
 As a deckhand, you are at the bottom of the pecking order and must be able to take direction well, respect authority and get your hands dirty.

 Most of your work orders will come from the Bosun and Lead Deckhand, however, you will be asked favours and given instructions from the crew in more senior positions across all departments.
 It is essential to be enthusiastic and hard-working.
 Remember, your time will come and the only way to receive more responsibility and move up is to succeed and impress in the role you are currently employed.